 Is there anything the Student Excellence Foundation will not fund?

 - Supplies, except for unique supplies necessary to support a specific educational initiative

 - Textbooks, except for small quantities for innovative/pilot programs

 - Subscriptions (except as a minor part of a larger project) or transportation costs for field trips

 - Teacher stipends or salaries

 - Expenses that are within normal school operating budgets

-For a complete list, please see the Instructions and Review Criteria.
-We work closely with District 200 to ensure that our support is effectively targeted to advance learning and match District and school goals.
-Requests for devices or equipment that cannot be supported by the District or does not facilitate enrichment opportunities that fit grant criteria will not be considered.
+We work closely with District 200 to ensure that our support is effectively targeted to advance learning consistent with CUSD200 and school goals.
+Requests for devices or equipment that cannot be supported by the District will not be considered.